Potato22/Friendly-deviantART-Gallery-Plugin/README.md

 Quick QNA
 ---
-**Is there anyway to incrase or change the amount of images to display?**
+**Is there any way to increase or change the number of images to display?**
-_As of now, I couldn't find way to do just that.
+_As of now, I couldn't find a way to do just that.
 Sorry!_